 The stanzas MUST NOT have an xmlns

-attribute, and the default/empty namespace is treated as jabber:client
+default/empty namespace is treated as jabber:client

 .